flightaware/kafkatcl/README.md

     $handle config compression.codec gzip
 ```

+* *$handle* **poll** *?timeoutMS?*

+Polls the kafka handle for events.
+Events will cause kafkatcl-provided kafka event callbacks to be called.

+*timeoutMS*, if present, specifies the minimum amount of time in milliseconds that the call will block waiting for events.
+If no timeout is specified or 0 is specified as the timeout, the handle will be pulled nonblocking.

+If -1 is specified then Tcl will wait indefinitely for an event, which is probably not a good idea.

+We expect to further develop kafkatcl where polling will be done automatically within kafkatcl using Tcl event mechanisims.

 * *$handle* **new_topic** *commandName* *topic*

 Creates a new topic consumer or producer object corresponding to the specified topic.